HuangQiang/De_Duplicate/README.md

-# De_Duplicate: De-Duplicate Datasets for the Same Objects
+# De_Duplicate: De-Duplicate the Same Objects in Datasets

 Version: 1.1.0